In addition to the “Income” FAQs found on this page, the Department of Taxation offers many resources to answer your questions, such as:

 See R.C.
 5747.17.

 Generally, communications with the Department are done via telephone or through our email system.
 The Department operates a Taxpayer Self-Service Visitor Center from 8:00 a.m. to 5:00 p.m., Monday through Friday (excluding holidays).
+The visitor center is open by appointment only.
+To make an appointment, please call 1-855-728-1055 during normal business hours or email us.
 The visitor center is located at:

 4485 Northland Ridge Blvd.